w3c/secure-payment-confirmation/scope.md

-# Secure Payment Confirmation: Scope, Requirements, and Priorities
+Payment Confirmation: Scope, Requirements, and Priorities

 Status: This is a draft document without consensus.

 Secure Payment Confirmation is a Web API to support streamlined authentication during a payment transaction.
-It is designed for use within a wide range of authentication protocols and to produce cryptographic evidence that the user has confirmed transaction details.
+It is designed to scale across merchants, to be used within a wide range of authentication protocols, and to produce cryptographic evidence that the user has confirmed transaction details.

 Though this document we seek to build consensus around the scope, requirements, and priorities of Secure Payment Confirmation (SPC).